Intro

 Understanding In Vitro vs. In Vivo:

 - In Vitro (“in glass”): Studies performed in a controlled laboratory setting, using isolated cells, tissues, or enzymes.
-Advantages include:
+Advantages include: - High throughput and cost-effectiveness.

 - Controlled conditions and reduced variability.